TomBruns/PayAwayReadMe/README.md

 * .NET Core is an open-source, general-purpose development framework for building cross-platform apps.

 * This app uses an embedded `SQLite` database for local storage in the service.

++ The following third-party libraries from nuget were used:
+    + EntityFramework Core
+    + Swashbuckle
+    + Twilio
+    + RestSharp
+    + SQLite

 > @icon-info-circle  No PAN or PCI is stored in this DB.